dokku/dokku/docs/development/plugin-triggers.md

 > Warning: The scheduler plugin trigger apis are under development and may change
 > between minor releases until the 1.0 release.

-- Description: Allows scheduling retiring a local container
+- Description: Allows scheduling retiring a local container and any related images
 - Invoked by: `internally`
 - Arguments: `$APP $CONTAINER_ID`
 - Example: